Nonpartisan primary: Alaska

 In the 2020 Alaska elections, voters approved Measure 2, which replaced party primaries with a single non-partisan primary, a top-four primary.
 The top 4 candidates advance to a general election that uses ranked-choice voting.
 It is used for all state and federal elections except for the president.

 California

 California's blanket primary system was ruled unconstitutional in California Democratic Party v.
 Jones in 2000.
 It forced political parties to associate with candidates they did not endorse.
 Then in 2004, Proposition 62, an initiative to bring the nonpartisan jungle primary to California, failed with only 46% of the vote.
 However, Proposition 14, a nearly identical piece of legislation, passed on the June 2010 ballot with 53.7% of the vote.

 Under Proposition 14, statewide and congressional candidates in California, regardless of party preference, participate in the jungle primary.
-However, a candidate must prefer the major party on the ballot that they are registered in.
 After the June primary election, the top two candidates advance to the November general election.
 That does not affect the presidential primary, local offices, or non-partisan offices such as judges and the Superintendent of Public Instruction.
 The California Secretary of State now calls the system a "Top-Two Primary".